Engineering numbers deserve better

 What's in an engineering number?

 A lot more than digits.
 What we call a number is really a statement of measurement.
 A value given for a property of something.
 It might have units, tolerance, a conventional variable name and contextual information.
-It's a rich collection of information.
-A truenumber looks like an ordinary number, but carries all of its descriptive information in a secure and portable package so it's meaning never gets lost.
+It's a rich collection of data.
+A truenumber looks like an ordinary number, but carries all of its descriptive metadata in a secure and portable package so meaning never gets lost.

 Truenumbers are written in a simple syntax for measurement statements, so you can create a truenumber by entering it into the TrueOffice add-in in Excel or word, or into the Truenumber web dashboard.
 You can also import them from Excel or Word, or use the Truenumbers API's to create them with programming.